 Wind Pump - 1788

-A six-bladed wind pump was installed in around 1788 next to Thames Head Bridge on the A433, Cirencester-to-Tetbury Road.
+A six-bladed wind pump was installed in around 1788 near Thames Head bridge on the A433, Cirencester-to-Tetbury road.

-This contained an 11 inch pump which supplied water from a 54ft deep well into the summit pound.
+This contained an 11-inch (28 cm) pump which supplied water from a 54ft (16.5 m) deep well into the summit pound.
 It is quoted as having a capacity of "several tons of water every minute".

-However, this seems unlikely as it would equate to about 40,000 gallons per hour, which far exceeds the capacity of modern wind pumps of a similar size.
+However, this seems unlikely as it would equate to about 40,000 gallons (181,843 litres) per hour which far exceeds the capacity of modern wind pumps of a similar size.

 First Steam Engine - 1794